Enforcement Advisory Council Meeting

 C. Deputy Director of Compliance abd Enforcement Division Report (Ted Rauh)

 - CalRecycle is currently focusing on implementing the new closure/post-closure financial assurance regulations for non-water release corrective action costs that will be effective on July 1, 2011.
 It is expected that 60 facilities will be subject to these requirements this year.
-A draft guidance document (Adobe PDF, 413 KB) for preparing corrective action plans has been published and the final technical guidance document will be released shortly.
+A draft guidance document (PDF, 413 KB) for preparing corrective action plans has been published and the final technical guidance document will be released shortly.
 A session on developing site-specific on-water release corrective action plans is being developed for the CalRecycle/LEA Technical Training Series in Monterey in March.

 - CalRecycle has sought to re-format a Technical Advisory Committee on illegal dumping and Ken Stuart will continue his assistance with the task force.